 Identifying a fault in the neutral conductor

-A fault may occur in a damaged network when a neutral conductor is cut.
+A fault in the neutral conductor is a rare but possible disturbance in a damaged electricity network.
+A fault may occur when a neutral conductor is cut.
 In the worst-case scenario, voltages can rise from 230 V to 400 V. This may cause damage to electrical devices and result in a risk of an electric shock.

 - The home electricity network behaves strangely, for example, some lights may be brighter or dimmer than normal, especially when other electrical devices are turned on or off.